Arrondissement of Nancy: History

 The arrondissement of Nancy was created as part of the department Meurthe in 1800.
 Since 1871 it has been a part of the department Meurthe-et-Moselle.
+In January 2023, it gained eight communes from the arrondissement of Toul and three from the arrondissement of Lunéville, and it lost two communes to the arrondissement of Toul and one to the arrondissement of Lunéville.

 As a result of the reorganisation of the cantons of France which came into effect in 2015, the borders of the cantons are no longer related to the borders of the arrondissements.
 The cantons of the arrondissement of Nancy were, as of January 2015: